aaaaargZombies/ukc-grade-filter/README.md

 ## Running locally

-If you would like to try running locally or modifying try the following steps to get up and running.
+If you would like to try running locally or modifying try the following steps.

 ```
-git clone [address]
+git clone git@github.com:aaaaargZombies/ukc-grade-filter.git
 npm install
 ```